Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 Oz asks what the dream has to do with anything?
 Halward & Aliyah have both had dreams about Shedatha
-- Shed explains the dream the party has had to Halwardand Lady A
+- Shed explains the dream the party has had to Halward and Lady A

 Aliyah
-- She does nto know what god the dreams could have come from
+- She does not know what god the dreams could have come from
 - She thought visions were fairytales until she had one

-We ask about [[the dream]] Halwardnad Lady Aliyahhave had
+We ask about [[Aliyah-and-halwards-dream|the dreams Lady Aliyah and Halward]] have had
 - Shed is walking a path beset with darkness
 - A man appears to them, blind with one hand
 	- He says that Shedatha must not fall into darkness